Your Automatic Water Salesman will accept 250 inputs ($62.50), so in a practical sense, it will accept “any” amount.

 The top 7 switches (Time per Coin) determine the length of time the water will run for EACH COIN inserted.
 One second is minimum adjustment and accuracy.
 Determine the length of time you want the valve to be open.
 Turn ON the switches that add up to that amount of time.

-A 2” line at a pressure of 50 psi, will flow at approximately 2 gallons per second.
+At 50 psi, a 2” water line will flow approximately 2 gallons per second.
 This will vary with valve size, length of run, friction loss, etc. All examples are based on these parameters.
 Larger valves and/or higher pressure = less time.
 Lower pressure = more time.

 with switches 64; 32; 16; 8; 4; 2 ON (126 seconds).
 All other switches OFF.